en-wl/wordlist/README.md

 comments are assumed to relate to variant information and will be removed if new variant information is provided for all lemma forms within the group.

-If `:replace-on-conflic` is given than the entire group will be replaced with the new information.
+If `:replace-on-conflict` is given than the entire group will be replaced with the new information.
 Use this flag with caution.

 If any inconsistencies are found the merge will be aborted.